sharetribe/flex-docs/src/docs/ftw-introduction/01-how-to-customize-ftw/index.md

 Pulling the newest changes from the upstream remote might be hard or impossible, depending on the extent of the changes you have made to the template.
-FTW is a starting point for development rather than something that you should regularly update.
+The template is a starting point for development rather than something that you should regularly update.

 </info>